 One of my main jobs at that time was editing a magazine about the design and engineering of bridges, called Bridge Design and Engineering.
 It might sound incredibly dull, but in fact it was a beautiful coffee-table quarterly which managed to convey complex technical information alongside stunning photography and graphics.
 Naturally, I took an interest in the banknote designs and had copies of the artwork sent over at the first opportunity.

-The accompanying press release was explicit about the provenance of the structures depicted.
+The accompanying press release was explicit about the provenance of the edifices depicted.
 These were not based on any real structures, it said, but were entirely made-up designs which were merely typical of those seven ages of culture.
 The political sensitivities within Europe meant that no real bridge could be shown, for fear that this would seem to favour one nation over another.

 Nevertheless, I noticed a remarkable similarity between the bridge shown on the 500 euro note and a structure I had visited and written about not long before.
 The Pont de Normandie was still under construction near Le Havre in northern France, and was set to become the longest cable-stayed span in the world.
 To a casual observer it might have looked like any number of modern structures, but to a nerd like me the design details gave it away.